AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 In addition, you increase the damage die of weapons from your arms specialty weapon category by 1.
 ### Momentum

 At 8th level, your mastery over battle allows you to chain your moves, dazing others as you sweep through.
-When you hit with the second weapon attack or brawl action against creatures on your turn, you may use one of the following options as a follow-up free action:
+When you hit with the second weapon attack or [[Action Economy#^b70e3f|brawl action]] against creatures on your turn, you may use one of the following options as a follow-up free action:

 - Move half your base movement speed without provoking attacks of opportunity
 - Attempt to use a brawl action